tlopo-ruby/homebrew-flat/README.md

-# A Homebrew tap for flat
+# Flat's Tap

+This is a Homebrew tap for flat, a command line tool to flatten json and yaml structure

 ## How to use: